HUBioDataLab/DrugApp/README.md

 *	**datasets** folder includes benchmark datasets constructed by applying extensive filtering operations.
     * **drug_indication** folder contains FDA-approved and FDA-unapproved drug indication pairs together with all features.
 One-hot encoded version of categorical features are also provided.
 FDA-approved and FDA-unapproved drugs are represented in the column called "Label" in binary classification format (i.e., 1:approved, 0:unapproved).
-    * **predicted** folder contains drug indication pairs together with all features for ongoing clinical trials.
-One-hot encoded version of categorical features are also provided.
+    * **to_be_predicted** folder contains drug indication pairs together with all features for ongoing clinical trials.
-    * **unique_drugs** folder contains unique FDA-approved and FDA-unapproved drugs together with randomly selected indications and all other features used for the construction of model as well as for parameter optimization (only "All" data was used), determination of evaluation metrics and feature importance.
-FDA-approved and FDA-unapproved drugs are represented in the column called "Label" in binary classification format (i.e., 1:approved, 0:unapproved).
+    * **unique_drugs** folder contains unique FDA-approved and FDA-unapproved drugs together with randomly selected indications and all other features used for the construction of model as well as for the determination of evaluation metrics and feature importances.
-*	**scripts** folder includes script files required for the construction of model as well as for parameter optimization, determination of evaluation metrics and feature importance.
+*	**scripts** folder includes script files required for the construction of model as well as for the determination of evaluation metrics and feature importances.
 *	**results** folder contains prediction results of all disease groups for ongoing clinical trials.

 **Dependencies:**